Get us in your inbox

 What is it?
 A hands-on geological experience.

 Why go?
 Remember that episode of ‘The Simpsons’ where the family visit the definitely-not-a-museum ‘Knowledgeum’?
-That’s kind of what Dynamic Earth is like: somewhere you’ll learn stuff, but studiously avoiding the ‘museum’ connotations.
-You can touch a real iceberg, experience an earthquake simulation and, on special occasions, listen to Pink Floyd’s ‘The Dark Side of the Moon’ in surround sound while watching cosmic, immersive dome projections.
-Which might sound a bit hippy-dippy, but honestly it’s awesome.
+That’s kind of what Dynamic Earth is like; somewhere you’ll learn stuff but studiously avoid the ‘museum’ connotations.
+You can touch a real iceberg, experience an earthquake simulation, and, on special occasions, listen to Pink Floyd’s ‘The Dark Side of the Moon’ in surround sound while watching cosmic, immersive dome projections.
+It might sound a bit hippy-dippy, but honestly, it’s awesome.

 12. Museum on the Mound